lynnpepin/diy-static-site-generator/README.md

-# DIY Static Site Generator

-A DIY approach to static site generation, using Pandoc.
+# lynndotpy.xyz static site generator

+In 2020 I made a static site generator for a personal blog.
+Three big components:

+ - an UGLY ad-hoc python script `build.py`.

+ - pandoc for markdown-> html + custom template

+ - hand rolled CSS.

 ![Screenshot of a this README, without the screenshot, rendered using this blog.](/images/screenshot.png)

 ## How to use this

 **Step 1: Don't use this.** I made this for my own education.
-It's unfinished and lacks features!
-I'm not a web developer!

-Also, it's full of cludges! *This is not a good piece of software engineering!* Marvel at the lack of tests!
-See how it is not properly portable!
+It's isn't good!
+It's not supposed to be and isn't going to be!
+It's full of ugly cludges that I could but won't fix.

 ### But seriously, how can I use this?